Based on Your Reading:

 Kevin Hession underwent decortication surgery to remove all visible tumors in January 2022, about 5 months after being diagnosed with pleural mesothelioma.
 Kevin spoke with The Mesothelioma Center to share his experiences while recovering from surgery and to explain some lasting effects from the procedure.

 Individuals who are eligible for P/D may also benefit from additional therapies.
-These may include chemotherapy or radiation to further destroy cancer cells and prevent the progression or recurrence of disease.
+These may include chemotherapy or radiation to destroy cancer cells further and prevent the progression or recurrence of disease.

 Findings presented in 2023 raised questions about the efficacy of P/D and chemotherapy compared with chemotherapy alone.
 The study showed that chemotherapy alone may offer better outcomes than chemotherapy with surgery.
 The subject will require further study, and individuals should discuss all treatment options with their mesothelioma care team.